edvarken/chisel-activation-functions/README.md

 `siluUsingLUT.scala` has only 1 cycle latency for the SiLU approximation.

+### SiLU Version 3
+Version 3 uses an inverted LUT method for the sigmoid function, to implement `SiLU3(x) = x * sigmoid(x)` in the range (-8,8).
+Outside that range, the output is clipped to 0 or x.
+The inverted LUT stores the inputs to the corresponding uniformly spaced sigmoid y-values between [0.5, 1.0].
+This means the stored inputs are non-uniformly spaced.
+The sigmoid can then be approximated using a linear interpolation of the index: `y = 0.5 +- (index/32)*0.5`, here using 32 entries.
+For inputs in the negative range (-8,0), we make use of the following property of sigmoid: `sigmoid(x) = 1-sigmoid(-x)`, which enables us to reuse the same LUT entries as for the positive range (0,8).
+This implementation uses 5 comparators to find the index of the stored input closest to the incoming input.
+It also uses a BF16 multiplier to multiply the input with the sigmoid, and a BF16 subtractor for negative inputs.
+The subtractor is pipelined and has 3 cycles latency, the multiplier has 1 cycle latency, with 2 pipeline registers storing the index and the sigmoid, this totals 6 cycles latency for the SiLU approximation, but this latency is hidden thanks to the pipeline registers.

 ### Comparing the SiLU versions
 For all versions a clock period of 5ns=5000ps is used, corresponding to a 200MHz frequency.
 Synthesized in TSMC 65nm, the wiring net area is neglected.
 The mean squared error(MSE) is calculated using linearly spaced sample points in the range -10 to 10.
 It shows how well the approximation fits the exact SiLU function, where a lower MSE is better.